xgmitt00-220814/Type1toUnicode/README.md

 * We've seen documents with multiple fonts whose names were empty strings (even though PDF standard prohibits it).
 Type1toUnicode's logs and final statistic will count them incorrectly.

-* Real-world documents contain many other PDF standard violations which can cause erratic behaviour.
+* Real-world documents may contain other PDF standard violations which can cause erratic behaviour.
 Your mileage may vary.

 # Script opravAR for user-friendly repair